 The outcome of the research project should clearly enhance the profile and possibilities of distance learning, and may focus on theoretical or practical issues.
 The recipient of the award receives $500 from ADEIL.
 If there is more than one co-author, money is split accordingly.

-The research project must have been published during the academic year which preceded the conference (September through August), but the research may have been conducted over more than that year.
-Research projects must be centered on an aspect of distance learning, including, but not limited to history, statistics, technology, innovations, personnel, student services, marketing, and pedagogical techniques.
+- The research should be centered on an aspect of distance learning, including, but not limited to history, statistics, technology, innovations, personnel, student services, marketing, and pedagogical techniques.